wjk5117/BMM350-I3C-ESP32P4-Bringup/README.md

 - These examples are intended for **single-sensor bring-up and validation**

-- Multi-sensor BMM350 I3C is still challenging in our current understanding and experiments
+- Multi-sensor (>2) BMM350 I3C is still challenging in our current understanding and experiments due to the following reasons:
   - BMM350 only exposes **two static-address options** through `ADSEL`, which limits straightforward scaling with `SETAASA` and `SETDASA`
   - For `ENTDAA`, only the **ADSEL-related 1 bit** appears practically accessible, while the remaining **3 OTP-backed identity bits** are not currently configurable based on the available documentation

-- If you are interested in multi-BMM350 I3C, or have suggestions / ideas for a cleaner implementation, feel free to reach out:      [jikewang@sjtu.edu.cn](mailto:jikewang@sjtu.edu.cn)
+- **If you are interested in multi-BMM350 I3C, or have suggestions / ideas for a cleaner implementation, feel free to reach out:      [jikewang@sjtu.edu.cn](mailto:jikewang@sjtu.edu.cn)**